 Most cryptocurrencies are now over 60% down from their December 2017 peak.
 While prices are still quite volatile, the trend for the last five months is decidedly downwards.
 While some still expect a recovery to the glorious days of last year, others see overvaluation all around accompanied by a financial bubble about to burst.
 Comparisons to the good old dot-com boom and subsequent crash of 20 years ago are cited as empirical evidence of what is coming.

 The second distinguishing trait of the blockchain economy relates to its production sector.
 Any economy has four distinct but closely interconnected spheres: production, distribution, exchange, and consumption.
-In the case of the blockchain economy, the production sector has a unique characteristic: it is a distributed production sphere where any actor or group can potentially join and participate.
+In the blockchain economy, the production sector has a unique characteristic: it is a distributed production sphere where any actor or group can potentially join and participate.
 And this sphere is where blockchain miners operate.
 Sure, the other three areas are also distributed – with the caveat that most crypto exchanges are still fully centralized.

 As we know, by design, the degree of difficulty to find the solution to add a block to the existing chain increases over time.
 Indeed, blockchains, as we know them today, are CPU-hungry and their appetite increases continuously.
 The door for unleashing rapid innovation in the microchips sector was thus opened.
 By 2013, new companies offering specialized chips optimized to compute billions of hashes per second had emerged.
-Bitmain and BitFury are best-known examples here, in the case of Bitcoin.
+Bitmain and BitFury are the best-known examples here, in the case of Bitcoin.
 Similarly, existing chip makers such as NVidia and AMD launched optimized chips to cater to the mining sector using GPU-based proof of work algorithms.
 These companies also develop software and thus hire programmers to deliver the goods.
 Add to this all the economic activity supporting wallets, cloud-mining, and mining pools, to mention a few.
-The latter is particularly interesting as it follows a production model that resembles more a cooperative than a traditional capitalist production scheme.
+The latter is fascinating as it follows a production model that resembles more a cooperative than a traditional capitalist production scheme.

-Indeed, the real sector of the blockchain economy has had a real impact on the overall real economy.
-Rapid innovation, investment, intense competition, new jobs, new markets, etc. are adding further value to the global economy and should be reflected in GDP growth in some countries.
+Indeed, the blockchain economy’s real sector has had a tangible impact on the overall real economy.
+Rapid innovation, investment, intense competition, new jobs, new markets, etc. are adding further value to the global economy and reflected in GDP growth in some countries.
 Some of the new companies are also moving into other fields such as artificial intelligence and machine learning.
 However, I have not been able to find research that tries to dimension the real sector of the blockchain economy and its impact on the overall economy.
-Most if not all are much more concerned and interested in the financial sector of the blockchain economy which, by the way, is financing the expansion of its real sector.
+Most, if not all, are much more concerned and interested in the blockchain economy’s financial sector, which is financing the expansion of its real sector.

 The existence of a “real” real sector differentiates the current blockchain boom from the dot-com wave of the late 1990s.
 In this light, comparisons between the two should be taken with a grain of salt.
 However, this does not mean that the blockchain economy is not in a bubble.
 The real question is if its real sector will act as a protective shield to a possible crash.
-After all, production of goods and services is taking place and growing over time.
+After all, the production of goods and services is taking place and growing over time.
 At this point, it is much more likely that the overvaluation of cryptocurrencies and tokens will undergo a smooth corrective process bringing them down to more realistic values.
 This seems to have started at the beginning of this year.
 But a bubble burst in the short term seems unlikely.